AequilibraE/aequilibrae/docs/source/modeling_with_aequilibrae/aequilibrae_project/project_database/network_import_and_export.rst

 If you want to learn a little more about this topic, you can access this `blog post <https://pythongisandstuff.wordpress.com/2015/11/11/python-and-spatialite-32-bit-on-64-bit-windows/>`_ or check out the SQLite page on `R-Tree <https://www.sqlite.org/rtree.html>`_.
-If you want to take a stab at solving your SQLite/Spatialite problem permanently, take a look at this
+If you want to take a stab at solving your SQLite/SpatiaLite problem permanently, take a look at this
 `other blog post <https://www.xl-optim.com/spatialite-and-python-in-2020/>`_.

-Please also note that the network consistency triggers will NOT work before spatial indices have been created and/or if the editing is being done on a platform that does not support both R-Tree and Spatialite.
+Please also note that the network consistency triggers will NOT work before spatial indices have been created and/or if the editing is being done on a platform that does not support both R-Tree and SpatiaLite.

 .. seealso::